SigveSjo/AAS/README.md

+This repository was originally created as part of the Master thesis conducted by Andreas Chanon Arnholm and Mathias Neslow Henriksen during the spring of 2021.
+The repository has been further updated as a part of the Master's project conducted by Andreas Lindkjenn Bø and Sigve Sjøvold during the spring of 2024.

 # Asset Admistration Shell

 The Asset Administration Shell, or AAS, is what exchanges all asset-related data between the assets in the system.
 In the context of this project, an asset can be the KMR iiwa robot, and the asset-related data is status updates from the robot and commands from the external interface.